 My favourite bracelet to take on holiday and wear in the summer is my Daisy Chakra bracelet.
-The cord is soft and it's easy to wear in hot weather as you can adjust the length to what feel comfortable.
+The cord is soft, and it's comfortable to wear in hot weather as you can adjust the length to what feels comfortable.

-It's definitely the iconic piece from Daisy London as these bracelets were originally launched in 2011 and have become known as the original Charka bracelet.
-Coupled with the recent increase in importance of wellness, mindfulness and balance this bracelet personifies these ideas.
+It's definitely the iconic piece from Daisy London as these bracelets were initially launched in 2011 and have become known as the original Charka bracelet.
+Coupled with the recent increase in the importance of wellness, mindfulness and balance this bracelet personifies these ideas.

 The chakras are from eastern philosophy and correspond to organs, zodiac signs, emotions and personality traits.
 They are the perfect symbol of modern day wellness as we strive for an authentic and unique existence more than ever.

 I noticed that Accessorize had a chakra bracelet which has a remarkable resemblance to the Daisy London classic icon.
-The price tag between these two bracelets is not so significant, when comparing to other save or splurge articles that I've written, but enough to stop some people splurging.
-A gold vermeil Daisy London chakra bracelet is £86 and the sterling silver is £58 where as the Accessorize gold plated brass bracelet is £10.00.
-Between the most expensive bracelet and the Accessorize bracelet there is a £76 price difference.
-At the end of the day ask yourself do you want to support original designer, do you want a bargain, how often will you wear this and what is this jewellery made from.
+The price tag between these two bracelets is not so significant when comparing to other save or splurge articles that I've written, but enough to stop some people splurging.
+A gold vermeil Daisy London chakra bracelet is £86, and the sterling silver is £58 where as the Accessorize gold-plated brass bracelet is £10.00.
+Between the most expensive bracelet and the Accessorize bracelet, there is a £76 price difference.
+At the end of the day ask yourself do you want to support the original designer, do you want a bargain, how often will you wear this and what is this jewellery made from.

 Sacral Friendship Bracelet

-In terms of the design differences between these bracelets the adjusters are quite different.
-The Daisy London one has a minimal adjust made of gold vermeil with the caps on the end of the cord whilst the Accessorize one has a knotted adjuster which looks a little more casual.
+Regarding the design differences between these bracelets, the adjusters are entirely different.
+The Daisy London one has a minimal adjust made of gold vermeil with the caps on the end of the cord while the Accessorize one has a knotted adjuster which looks a little more casual.
 The Accessorize bracelets have a more minimalist design for the chakra symbols which brings out the difference between each chakra symbol.
 The reason for the big price difference is definitely the materials these are made from.

 The Daisy London bracelets are sterling silver and gold vermeil (really thick gold plated sterling silver).
 These materials are popular due to their durability and affordability.
 A word of warning for gold vermeil is that the plating will come away if you smother your sun cream over the metal or if you swim in it every day.
 Once won't be a problem for this plating technique will last years if you care for your jewellery and are mindful of these.

-The Accessorize bracelet is listed as gold plated over brass and I would guess not that thickly plated.
-I imagine that after a summers or maybe a years wear this will have dulled and come off.
+The Accessorize bracelet is listed as gold plated over brass, and I would guess not that thickly plated.
+I imagine that after a summer or maybe years wear this will have dulled and come off.
 A point for Accessorize for stating that the cord is made from Rayon.
-Daisy London don't mention the cord material composition and I would have expected to see this.
+Daisy London doesn't mention the cord material composition, and I would have expected to see this.

-If you want one just for the summer or perhaps if you are thinking of getting these as really cute hen party favors then I'd opt for the Accessorize bracelet.
+If you want one just for the summer or perhaps if you are thinking of getting these as adorable hen party favours then I'd opt for the Accessorize bracelet.
 Knowing you can wear this in a pool, on the beach and in the sea without worrying about the cord becoming damaged is a great relief and for £10.00 they really are an excellent pocket money purchase.